bram2202/esp8266-dsmr/README.md

 ## Circuit
 view [scheme.pdf](scheme.pdf).

-Using a level shifter inverter to get the serial output from the meter into the ESP.
+Using a level shifter inverter to get the serial output from the meter into the ESP.<br>
-The board is powered directly from the meters power supply.
+The board is powered directly from the meters power supply.<br>

+**Flash the firmware before attaching the circuit,** see "know issue"!

 ### Parts
 | Type | Amount |